 Both project funds have cash balances available to complete projects that were already being funded, or are on the urban renewal project lists.
 The TDC will be analyzing the best use of the remaining balances in the next year or two.

-Sincere thanks and credit goes to all City departments and their staff for their contributions to this proposed budget and to the fiscal health of the City of Tualatin.
+departments and their staff for their contributions to this proposed budget and to the fiscal health of the City of Tualatin.
 A special thanks to Finance Director, Don Hudson, Finance Program Coordinator Lisa Thorpe and the Finance Department, for their long hours and dedication to the preparation of this Centennial celebrating budget document.